fleetingbytes/heman/README.md

-# heman: HTTP error manual
+# heman

-A library containing the HTTP error code registry and a CLI for querying it.
+A library (libheman) containing the HTTP error [code registry][iana] and a CLI for querying it.
+The library also contains an unofficial code registry with a handful of arbitrarily selected error codes which have been proposed or used with some degree of popularity.
+This unofficial registry can be optionally included in the query.

 ## Installation